cortezd334/sea-sfo-060120-mod1-final-project/README.md

 User Story ( At least 4)
 1. Create - Create a favorite wine list
-2. Read   - Enter a wine preference and see a list of wines
+2. Read   - See a list of wines based off of preference See a list of wines based off of vintage See a Wine Club's wine list
+            View their Favorite Wines
 3. Update - Update wine preference
 4. Delete - Delete a favorite wine